community-of-python/any-llm-client/README.md

 # any-llm-client

-Unified and lightweight async Python API for communicating with LLMs.
-Supports multiple providers, including OpenAI Chat Completions API (and any OpenAI-compatible API, such as Ollama and vLLM) and YandexGPT API.
+A unified and lightweight asynchronous Python API for communicating with LLMs.
+It supports multiple providers, including OpenAI Chat Completions API (and any OpenAI-compatible API, such as Ollama and vLLM) and YandexGPT API.

 ## How To Use